matthiasn/talk-transcripts/Hickey_Rich/ImplementationDetails-mostly-text.md

 [Audience laughter]

 [Audience member: Was there something planned for dynamic binding with regards to core.async?
-There are a bunch of issues using those tbd]
+There are a bunch of issues using those TBD]

 With go?